Lizzie Armitstead, the 2015 world road race champion, has opened up about her experiences as regards sexism in cycling.

 According to the Guardian, the 28-year-old said that on the day she became world champion in Richmond, Virginia, Brian Stephens, the British Cycling team manager, who had been appointed her coach, was not there because he had prioritized the men’s junior team.

 “I was really disappointed because I’d done everything right going into that competition and I just needed them to get it right for me on the day and they didn’t.
 There was a lack of leadership.
 They let me down big time.” she said.

 In her forthcoming autobiography, written with William Fotheringham, Lizzie also talks about other examples of sexism, including women having to borrow helmets from men and being told they would be banned if they did not return them.

-In 2016, the sprinter Jess Varnish alleged that the former British Cycling technical director Shane Sutton told her to “go away and have a baby” – claims he denies.
+Jess Varnish, the sprinter, in 2016 had alleged that Shane Sutton, the former British Cycling technical director told her to go away and have a baby” – claims which he denies.